Backhousia Citriodora "Lemon Myrtle"-EDIBLES-BUY IN BULK-Seeds

 Description: Backhousia Citriodora (from the Myrtaceae family) used to be known in forestry literature as lemon ironwood but in modern uses in foods or drinks etc. it is mostly now called lemon myrtle (lemon ironbark is a different species, Eucalyptus staigeriana, which also contains c1tral, but not as strongly as in lemon myrtle).
 B.citriodora is best propagated from cuttings, which may be slow to strike.
 Lemon myrtle is a popular plant in cultivation and has been successfully grown in cooler districts provided it can be protected from frost when young.
 In its natural habitat it can reach 20 metres in height but is often smaller.
 In cultivation it rarely exceeds about 5 metres.

 White flowers occur in clusters at the ends of the branches in summer through to autumn.
 Although the flowers are attractive, B.citriodora is grown more for the lemon fragrance of the foliage.
 However, the species is known to have at least two chem1cal forms, and their respective aromatic essential oils (which give the aroma and flavour) are richer either in c1tral or its close chem1cal relative citr0nella.
 The c1tral form seems to be much more common and this form is the one selected and grown for its sweet lemon-type perfume and flavour.
 When crushed, the leaves emit a very strong aroma which would rival any member of the citrus family.
 Leaves can be used fresh, dried or dried & ground.
-They can be used in a range of products such as ch1cken and f1sh, p0rk and seaf00d dishes, biscuits, muffins, cheese cakes, hot and cold beverages.
+They can be used in a range of ways to create dishes, including biscuits, muffins, cheese cakes, hot and cold beverages.
 Lemon myrtle essential oil is used in cosmetics, soaps, deodorants and room sprays.
-The essential oil has been shown to be an ant1m1crob1al agent and has powerful ant1fungal activities.

 The Chakra Garden can not take any responsibility for any adverse effects from the use of plants.